humanist96/KoreaEstateQuery/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for more information.

 ## 🙏 Acknowledgments